UPDATE: The panel has concluded. You can catch up on all the updates from the event below!

 Multiple new posters for this movie were shown off, including one with The Hand below Spider-Man as he jumps over them.

-Another one shows a close-up image of Spider-Man's mask, which has Zendaya's Michelle Jones-Watson (MJ) in the left lens.
+Another shows a close-up of Spider-Man's mask, with Zendaya as Michelle Jones-Watson (MJ) in the lens.

 After further confirming Mark Ruffalo's role in the movie as Bruce Banner/the Hulk, Rothman went on to say this film has "Tom [Holland's] finest performance" as Peter Parker.
 Holland then showed up in a pre-recorded video to celebrate the movie's release.

-Attendees then got to watch a new scene from Brand New Day, which shows the consequences of Peter's actions at the end of Spider-Man: No Way Home after he had Doctor Strange cast a spell to make the world forget about him.
+Attendees then watched a new scene from Brand New Day, which reveals the consequences of Peter's actions at the end of Spider-Man: No Way Home and what came after Doctor Strange cast a spell to make the world forget about him.

 Peter is seen in the cafe from the trailer when Jacob Batalon's Ned Leeds walks in before leaving with things in his arms, and Peter follows Ned outside.
-Ned meets some friends and heads to a party, as Peter follows and has flowers in his hand.
+Ned meets some friends and heads to a party, while Peter follows, holding flowers.

 Realizing he is in Ned's room, Ned comes out of the bathroom and surprises Peter.
 He mentions Spider-Man having saved him a few times in high school, and he is trying to figure out who the hero is so he can thank him face-to-face.
-He even created a Spider-tracker app to track where the web-slinger is.
+He even created a Spider-tracker app to track the web-slinger's location.

 At this point, he has narrowed it down to two people: Flash Thompson and Mr. Harrington from the original trilogy.
 MJ then walks in and says "nice flowers" to Peter, before Peter tells her they are a "housewarming gift."
 They reintroduce themselves to one another, and Peter introduces himself as "Maynard," a neighbor from down the hall (the same scene in which MJ calls him a "friendly neighbor").

 MJ had turned down a job in a soulless corporation, saying, "Something is telling me that I'm supposed to be waiting for something great."
-After this, Eman Esfandi's new character comes in and kisses MJ, leading Peter to get upset before he leaves the party.
+After this, Eman Esfandi's new character arrives and kisses MJ, prompting Peter to get upset before he leaves the party.

-A montage of new footage then plays, starting with the mysterious voice that says "spiders have three life cycles" just like it did in the trailer.
-Spidey then quips to guards at a prison before stretching and making a few more jokes before a fight breaks out.
-While new swinging footage closed out the trailer, this look at the movie did not include footage of any of the villains or of Sadie Sink's character.
+A montage of new footage then plays, starting with the mysterious voice that says "spiders have three life cycles," just like it did in the trailer.
+Spidey then quips to a group of unfriendly Department of Damage Control officers at a prison who are about to start a fight.
+Before fists are thrown, Spidey starts stretching and cracking jokes to prepare, leading to chaos breaking out.
+Additionally, the new footage included some swinging by Spider-Man, though a good chunk of the montage was from the previously released trailer, and there were no new looks at any of the film's villains or Sadie Sink's character.

 Insidious: Out of the Further